My first compost pile wasn’t great. A corner of my garden behind my garage had three walls around it, and I simply dumped my garden waste there.

-Too avoid getting water in your compost, it’s a good idea to cover it over at times of rain.
-Plastic sheeting will stop rain getting in, while a carpet has the added advantage of adding insulation and warmth.
-If it does get too wet, adding in shredded paper or torn up cardboard will help absorb the water.
+To avoid getting water in your compost, it’s a good idea to cover it over at times of rain.
+Plastic sheeting will stop rain from getting in, while an insulated material can help keep warmth in.
+If you put some sticks under the cover, you will help ensure the compost remains oxygenated.

 If your compost gets too dry, you can add water.
-This is important if you are turning the compost, as very dry compost can lead to bacteria that is harmful when breathed in.
+This is important if you are turning the compost, as very dry compost can lead to bacteria that are harmful when breathed in.

-You can add in materials such as scrunched up cardboard or wood chips (semi-decomposed is ideal, as fully fresh wood chips take a long time to break down) as you build the pile in order to create air pockets in the compost.
+You can add bulking materials such as scrunched-up cardboard, sawdust or wood chips (semi-decomposed is ideal, as fully fresh wood chips take a long time to break down) as you build the pile in order to create free air space in the compost.

 Letting it mature

 Even if your compost heats up and is ready in a few weeks, it still needs leaving to mature.

 Fresh compost is raw, coarse, acidic and contains pathogens.
 This is when the worms start to work their magic, breaking the compost down further, improving the quality with their castings and removing harmful bacteria such as e-coli.